 \subsection{1-dimensional experiment}

-We first consider a simulation study using the simple 3-node graph in Figure \ref{fig:Graph_3node}, with three correlated $d=1$-dimensional functions.
+We first consider a simulation study using the simple 3-node graph in Fig. \ref{fig:1dexperiment} (left), with three correlated $d=1$-dimensional functions.
 The high-fidelity function (denoted $H$) is taken to be the Forrester function \citep{Forrester2008} over the design space $[0,1]$:

 and the two low-fidelity functions ($L_1$ and $L_2$) are derived from $H$ as follows: